raul23/regex/README.rst

 |

-A more complex regex that restricts month and day to a smaller range of values:
+A more complex regex that restricts month and day to a smaller range of values (i.e. month from 1 to 12 and day from 1 to 31):

 .. code-block:: bash